AstraZeneca/bone_challenge/approaches/explodingkittens/README.md

+# Exploding Kittens Approach

-# README: 2.5D BoneNet Training and Prediction
+## 2.5D BoneNet Training and Prediction

 This repository provides scripts for training a model and predicting bone growth plate indices from 3D bone scans using a 2.5D approach.